Kazz4343/pokedexathome/README.md

-# React + Vite
+# Pokedex at home

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a small project is small project I learn along the way of my journey to pursuit the job in developer field.

 Currently, two official plugins are available: